 I love seeing the moment when people finish their project and are proud at what they have done and then want to carry on and develop their skills further.
 I also love seeing each individual’s interpretation and design when all working on the same project together.

 In April 2016 I completed the Level 3 Award in Education and Training.
 This has given me a greater understanding of the roles and responsibilities of a teacher and how to develop a successful learning environment.
 I believe that through this, the experience of people coming to my workshops will be enhanced.

-I am loving reaching out to more people, spreading the sewing love and bringing people together to learn new skills.
+I love reaching out to more people, spreading the sewing love and bringing people together to learn new skills.
 Sewing and crafting can be quite a solitary hobby.
 By learning in a group environment, people can benefit from having time away from the ‘routine’, be alongside friends, make new friends, share ideas, enjoy that all important cup of tea and biscuit and take away something that they have made and can be proud of!